sentomking-hue/pycrtm/README.md

 In the example above the coefficients will be included with the pycrtm install.
 To change this, set `coef_with_install` and set `path` to the location where you would like crtm coefficients stored.
 If you already have a directory with coefficients, you can set `download` and `coef_with_install` to False, and set `path` to that location.
 The pycrtm configuration will then point to the location in `path`.

 - Installation
+- For the novice that doesn't care about where or how this installs, look at the crtm-bundle and run kickstart_pyCRTM.sh
+- For the more experienced and are particular when it comes to their python installs see below:
 Done by building a wheel which can then be installed via pip
 ```
 python3 setup.py bdist_wheel